The best hotels in Sintra

 Lord Byron visited in 1809 and called it the most delightful spot he had seen.
 It is deliberately modest, a complete contrast to Pena Palace.
 Combine with Monserrate Palace on the same morning: take bus 435 to Capuchos, walk back to Monserrate (3km downhill), then return to Sintra.

-Sintra's best neighborhoods
+Sintra's best hotel regions

 Sintra's historic center clusters around the Sintra National Palace and Sintra Vila neighborhood.
 The road to Monserrate (Estrada da Pena) has the most prestigious hotels including the Tivoli Palacio de Seteais.
 The coast at Colares and Cabo da Roca is 15km west for a quieter alternative.